trpc-group/trpc-cpp/docs/en/setup_env.md

 Instruction Set: It is currently recommended to run on the **x86-64 instruction set and ARM instruction set** and not recommended to run on other instruction sets.

-GCC Version: Since tRPC Cpp utilizes C++17 standard features, it is recommended to use **GCC version 7 or above**.
+GCC Version: Since tRPC-Cpp utilizes C++17 standard features, it is recommended to use **GCC version 7 or above**.

 ## Specific Environment Guidelines

-tRPC Cpp relies on third-party libraries (such as protobuf, gflags, fmtlib) for its source code dependencies.
+tRPC-Cpp relies on third-party libraries (such as protobuf, gflags, fmtlib) for its source code dependencies.
 Therefore, additional installation of dependency libraries is usually not required.
 Once the compilation environment is set up, it is typically sufficient to clone the code repository and compile it directly for execution.

-Below is a detailed guide on how to compile and run tRPC Cpp on CentOS and Ubuntu.
+Below is a detailed guide on how to compile and run tRPC-Cpp on CentOS and Ubuntu.

 ### CentOS

-It recommend using **CentOS version 7.9 or above** for compiling and running tRPC Cpp.
+It recommend using **CentOS version 7.9 or above** for compiling and running tRPC-Cpp.

-Currently, there are two supported compilation methods for tRPC Cpp: Bazel and CMake.
+Currently, there are two supported compilation methods for tRPC-Cpp: Bazel and CMake.

 #### Compile and run using Bazel

-It is recommended to use Bazel version 3.5.1 or later when compiling and running tRPC Cpp.
+It is recommended to use Bazel version 3.5.1 or later when compiling and running tRPC-Cpp.

 **1. Install bazel(For reference only, there are other methods available)**